 since i can’t afford to go online and get new stuff all the time, i tend to buy things that absolutely look good on me. cuz sometimez i tend to buy things like that i’ll never wear when i get home cuz they look ridiculous. so for me clothing is a way of expressing myself, but it is also to show that i care about how i present myself. cuz sometimez i do wonder about why that person on the bus is wearing soemthing htat is definitely unflattering on he/she.

 What you wear can be a facade as to who you are.
 I’m sure that everyone that sees me, that doesn’t already know me of course, thinks that I’m “intimidating” or “stuck up” because of what I wear (i.e. all black, heels).
 In actuality I find myself fairly outspoken/outgoing.
 My bf told me the first time he saw me looking at ACT/SAT prep books he wanted to know me because I looked “mysterious”.
 On the other hand, I remember my freshman year I wore all these bright colors, had my hair long and flowy and my ex told me that I looked really down to earth and bubbly.
 So of course the way you present yourself will give a first impression, but it shouldn’t alter the way you want to dress or rather, what flatters you.
 The way you dress could symbolize something about you, just not everything.
-People should take time to get to know you instead.posted over 6 years ago
+People should take time to get to know you instead.posted almost 7 years ago